lijinf2/gqr/README.md

 GQR
 ==========
-# A General and Efficient Querying Method for Learning to Hash
+# A General and Efficient Querying Method for Learning to Hash (SIGMOD 2018)
 -----------------------------------------------------------------------------------------------------------------
+# Why GQR framework for similarity search
+- Fast Training (Matlab and Automatic Parallelization)
+- Support Multiple Hash Tables (Like k-nn Graph supports k > 1)

 # Dependences
 - CMake